How to Plan a Micro Wedding in Maine

 Photographer/Videographer

-Bold, personable, and whimsical are three words that adequately describe the works of art captured behind the lenses of New England wedding photographer Catherine J. Gross.
+Bold, personable, and whimsical are three words that adequately describe the works of art captured behind the lenses of Maine wedding photographer Catherine J. Gross.
 Every interaction, session, and experience holds an element of uniqueness, as Catherine captures the moment before her with a keen understanding that every moment or person in life is unique and special.

 Keep On Reading